pkdone/test-gpt-connection/README.md

 ## Execution

-From the terminal, execute the followwing command.
+From the terminal, execute the followwing command:

 ```console
 python test-gpt-conn.py